 - 4 large eggs, beaten

-- Dried red chili flakes, for sprinkling (optional)
+- 1 teaspoon dried red chili flakes, for sprinkling (optional)

-- Heat oil in a 12-inch cast iron skillet over medium heat and then sauté the diced onions for approximately 5 minutes until they turn translucent.
+- Sauté Onions: Heat oil in a 12-inch cast iron skillet over medium-high heat and then sauté the diced onions for approximately 5 minutes until they turn translucent.

-- Add the fresh spinach to the skillet and sauté for 2 minutes until spinach is wilted.
+- Add Spinach, Salt and Herbs: Add the fresh spinach to the skillet and sauté for 2 minutes until spinach is wilted.
 Add salt and mix well.
-(If using frozen spinach, skip this step directly).
+(If using frozen spinach, skip the sautéeing directly).

-- Whisk the beaten eggs and milk together until combined, then add the sautéed spinach and onion mixture, mixing well until ingredients are homogeneously distributed.
+- Add Eggs and Milk: Whisk the beaten eggs and milk together in a medium bowl until combined.
+Next, add the egg-milk mixture to the sautéed spinach and onions in the skillet, mixing well until ingredients are homogeneously distributed.

-- Pour the quiche mixture into the same skillet as before and bake on the middle rack of the oven for 25 to 30 minutes until the quiche is firm.
+- Bake Until Firm: Bake on the middle rack of the oven for 25 to 30 minutes until the quiche is firm.

-- Garnish with a sprinkle of red chili flakes before serving if you like a bit of heat.
+- Garnish and Enjoy: Garnish with a sprinkle of red chili flakes before serving if you like a bit of heat.

 Spinach: As mentioned, I use fresh spinach in this recipe, but if you have frozen spinach, simply use 3 cups of frozen spinach, making sure to drain excess water before measuring and using.
 With frozen spinach, you don’t have to sauté the spinach, so just mix the spinach with the sautéed onions along with the salt, beaten eggs, and milk.

-Milk: To keep this recipe dairy-free, I’ve use an unsweetened version of my 5-minute homemade cashew milk.
-However, you can use whatever other non-dairy milk you have on hand (or dairy milk if you don’t have lactose intolerance).
+Almond Milk: To keep this recipe dairy-free, I’ve use an unsweetened version of my 5-minute homemade almond milk.
+You may also use other non-dairy milks such as cashew milk, rice milk, sunflower seed milk, soy milk or coconut milk.
+Alternatively, if you are not lactose intolerant, feel free to use normal dairy milk instead.

 Cast Iron Skillet: The best choice would be to use a 12-inch cast iron skillet which can be used for sautéing the vegetables on the stove top and then transferred to the oven for baking the quiche.
 If you don’t own a cast iron skillet, you can use a normal skillet, and then bake the quiche in an oven-proof casserole dish or pie pan.